About This Chapter

 1. Governmental Regulation and Management

 In the U.S., we have several different government agencies that help protect the rights and safety of our workers.
-This lesson will explore and explain these agencies and how they relate to management.
+This lesson explores and explains these agencies and how they relate to management.

 2. Government Regulation of Administrative Agencies: Pros & Cons, and Examples